criteo/ocserv-exporter/README.md

 # Prometheus ocserv exporter

-This exporter allows to expose statistics from occtl in Prometheus format.
+This exporter allows to expose statistics from `ocserv` in Prometheus format.
 It simply parses the output of `occtl` tool to gather VPN server and user statistics.

 # Usage